Spoolman interface in Fluidd

 Photos

-icon at the bottom right.
-Then the Settings
+Press the gear icon at the bottom right.
+Then the Settings tab at the top left.

-Select Network
+Select Network menu item.

-And here’s the IP
+And here’s the IP.

 Login: mks